Consultant Thyroid, Parathyroid, Hernia and Gallbladder Surgeon

 02380 178 991

-Zero nerve injury and Zero PoSH are the glass ceiling of endocrine surgery.
+Zero nerve injury and Zero PoSH are the glass ceiling of thyroid surgery.
 We are using surgical innovation to reach it

 Advise from Consultant Surgeon Mr James Kirkby-Bott